suhasmaddali/Heart-Disease-Prediction/README.md

 * __'age'__ is negatively correlated with __'restecg'__ as shown in the heatmap plot.
 * The features __'cp'__ and __'exang'__ are negatively correlated.
 * The feature __'resting blood pressure'__ is somewhat positively correlated with __'age'__ as shown in the plots.
 * The feature __'trestbps'__ that stands for resting blood pressure is somewhat correlated with the feature __'fbs'__ that stands for fasting blood pressure.

+## Machine Learning Models

+There were many machine learning models used in the process of predicting the heart diseases.
+Below are the models that were used along with their summary.

+* K Nearest Neighbors (KNN)
+* Logistic Regression
+* Naive Bayes
+* Random Forest Classifier

 ## 👉 Directions to download the repository and run the notebook